parisjs/parisjs-website/README.md

 # Parisjs.org

-This is the source of the parisjs.org website.
+This is the source of the parisjs.org website, powered by [jekyll][].

 ## Add a new talk